karansinghtomar123/Conversion-decimal-to-other-number-system/storyboard/README.md

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:
 Q.What is base of decimal number system?<br>
-Q.What is the binary number system of 25?<br>
+Q.What is the binary number system of 5?<br>
 Q.What will be the decimal value of 'E' hexadecimal number?<br>
 Q.What is the base of hexadecimal number?<br>
-Q.Is 2269 is octal number?<br>
+Q.Is 2269 an octal number?<br>

 ##### 2.5 Allow pitfalls:
 Describe the pitfalls here: (guide : (while traversing or while solving challenge, how will we bring a situation in front of him that he commits mistake if he is not attentive , or not following procedure , descriptive))